What is intraday Trading?

 Advantages and Disadvantages of Intraday Trading

-After knowing the basics of intraday, here are some of the main benefits of intraday trading and some disadvantages of intraday trading
+After knowing the meaning, here are some of the main benefits and some disadvantages of intraday trading.

 Advantages of Intraday Trading